arduino/docs-content/content/hardware/04.pro/carriers/portenta-machine-control/datasheet/datasheet.md

 ### Temperature Measurements
 Three independent temperature measurement channels are available.

-Each channel can measure non grounded thermocouples **OR** PT100/PT1000, but cannot measure them at the same time.
+Each channel can measure non grounded thermocouples **OR** PT100, but cannot measure them at the same time.

-**NOTE**: do not connect both a thermocouple and a PT100/PT1000 to one channel.
+**NOTE**: do not connect both a thermocouple and a PT100 to one channel.
 Only a single channel at a time is available to be read, according to the analog switches position.

 ### Front-Ends
 There are two front ends on this board:

 - MAX31855KASA+T dedicated to thermocouples
-- MAX31865ATP+T dedicated to PT100 and PT1000
+- MAX31865ATP+T dedicated to PT100

 The front ends are multiplexed to the three channels via: